Healthy Breakfast

 5 Tips For A Healthy Breakfast

-On average, nearly one in every five adults skip breakfast more than twice per week.
-Breakfast is one of the most important meals of the day as it helps refuel your body for the day ahead.
-Eating a healthy first meal of the day could get your day off to the right start.
-Let us talk about breakfast and healthy eating.
+On average, nearly one in five adults skips breakfast more than twice weekly.
+Breakfast is one of the most important meals of the day, as it helps refuel your body for the day ahead.

 Breakfast and Healthy Eating

-Regularly eating a healthy breakfast helps us pay attention, remember, and perform better.
-Experts concluded that children and teens concentrate better at school and get higher scores on tests when they start the day with a healthy meal.
+Experts concluded that children and teens concentrate better at school and get higher test scores when they start the day with a healthy meal.

-However, eating breakfast can be either good or bad, depending on what foods you eat.
-Breakfast gives you a chance to start each day with a healthy and nutritious meal.
 So, don’t skip breakfast or indulge in unhealthy eating habits like having donuts and coffee instead of a wholesome nutritional meal first thing in the morning.

 Eat a Healthy First Meal of The Day